u-boot/u-boot/tools/buildman/buildman.rst

     This converts toolchain architecture names to U-Boot names.
 For example, if an x86 toolchains is called i386-linux-gcc it will not normally be used for architecture 'x86'.
-Adding 'x86: i386 x86_64' to this section will tell buildman that the i386 and x86_64 toolchains can be used for the x86 architecture.
+Adding 'x86: i386 x86_64' to this section will tell Buildman that the i386 and x86_64 toolchains can be used for the x86 architecture.

 '[make-flags]' section
     U-Boot's build system supports a few flags (such as BUILD_TAG) which affect the build product.
-These flags can be specified in the buildman settings file.
+These flags can be specified in the Buildman settings file.
 They can also be useful when building U-Boot against other open source software.